 Globally significant habitat on Grand Manan closer to being conserved

 A globally significant bird habitat on the island of Grand Manan is one step closer to being conserved.
-The Nature Conservancy of Canada (NCC) has reached an agreement to purchase the last unprotected parcel of land inside the Grand Manan Migratory Bird Sanctuary, which is a federally designated sanctuary.
+The Nature Conservancy of Canada (NCC) has reached an agreement to purchase the last unprotected parcel of land in the federally designated Grand Manan Migratory Bird Sanctuary.
 The 28-acre (11-hectare) coastal property is privately owned.
-The Nature Conservancy of Canada, a not-for-profit land trust, has reached an agreement with the private landowner to purchase the property, pending a successful fundraising campaign.
+NCC, a not-for-profit land trust, has reached an agreement with the private landowner to purchase the property, pending a successful fundraising campaign.

 “At the Nature Conservancy of Canada we are thrilled to have this opportunity to conserve the final unprotected property inside the Grand Manan Migratory Bird Sanctuary,” says Paula Noel, New Brunswick program director for NCC.
-“This property provides globally significant habitat for many birds, including at-risk species, and we didn’t want to see it developed.
-We are appealing to our supporters, and bird lovers, in the Atlantic Region, to help us create a permanent sanctuary for birds on Grand Manan by making a donation to this important conservation project.”
+“This property provides globally significant habitat for many birds, including at-risk species.
+We didn’t want to see it developed.
+We are appealing to our supporters and bird lovers in the Atlantic Region to help us create a permanent sanctuary for birds on Grand Manan.
+We invite them to make a donation to this important conservation project.”

-More than 350 species of birds have been identified on and around Grand Manan, which is a popular destination for birders and nature lovers.
-The Grand Manan Migratory Bird Sanctuary was created by the Canadian government many years ago, and is located in an internationally recognized Important Bird Area; however, a portion of the land inside the sanctuary boundary remained in private hands and was not protected until this year, when NCC conserved 319 acres (129 hectares) there.
+More than 350 species of birds have been identified on and around Grand Manan.
+The island is a popular destination for birders and nature lovers.
+The Grand Manan Migratory Bird Sanctuary was created by the Canadian government many years ago.
+The sanctuary is located in an internationally recognized Important Bird Area.
+However, a portion of the land inside the sanctuary boundary remained in private hands.
+This portion was not protected until this year, when NCC conserved 319 acres (129 hectares) there.

-The remaining 28-acre (11-hectare) property NCC is working to conserve is located between the communities of Grand Harbour and Seal Cove, on the southeast side of Grand Manan, near The Anchorage Provincial Park.
-The property includes coastal barrens, forest and an old gravel pit, which will be restored to provide wildlife habitat.
-It borders the other lands protected by NCC, which owns close to 600 acres (243 hectares) on Grand Manan.
+The remaining 28-acre (11-hectare) property NCC is working to conserve is located between the communities of Grand Harbour and Seal Cove, on the southeast side of Grand Manan.
+Located near The Anchorage Provincial Park, the property includes coastal barrens and forest.
+It also includes an old gravel pit, which will be restored to provide wildlife habitat.
+The property borders close to 600 acres (243 hectares) conserved by NCC on Grand Manan.

 • The Nature Conservancy of Canada protects key bird habitats around the Bay of Fundy, an important Canadian stopover site for migratory birds on the Atlantic Flyway, through its Grand Manan nature reserve, its recently expanded Musquash reserve, its Johnson’s Mills shorebird reserve and its Brier Island, Nova Scotia, reserve.
 These projects have been funded under the North American Wetlands Conservation Act.

-• Visited by ornithologist John James Audubon in the 1830s, Grand Manan has long been recognized as a critical breeding, wintering and migratory stopover site for a wide range of birds, including razorbill, common murre, American black duck, sanderling, purple sandpiper, bufflehead, Canada goose, ring-necked duck, northern pintail, American wigeon, common eider and North American brant.
+• Visited by ornithologist John James Audubon in the 1830s, Grand Manan has long been recognized as a critical breeding, wintering and migratory stopover site.
+A wide range of birds, including razorbill, common murre, American black duck, sanderling, purple sandpiper, bufflehead, Canada goose, ring-necked duck, northern pintail, American wigeon, common eider and North American brant, all stop here.

 • The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) has assessed several birds found on Grand Manan: red knot is endangered; barn swallow, bank swallow, common nighthawk, Canada warbler, bobolink, olive-sided flycatcher are threatened; eastern wood-pewee and rusty blackbird are special concern.
 Some of these species are also listed under the Canadian Species at Risk Act (SARA).
 The monarch butterfly, listed under both COSEWIC and SARA, has been sighted on NCC’s new Grand Manan properties.